 Air Temperature

-The south coast is usually the warmest, while the west and east can be a degree colder.
-In Nicosia, up to + 15-16 °C, in mountain villages and Troodos monasteries at this time you should not appear without a jacket.
+The south coast is usually the warmest in the island, while the west and east ones can be a degree colder.
+In Nicosia, up to + 15-16 °C (59-60.8 °F), in mountain villages and Troodos monasteries at this time you shouldn’t appear without a jacket outside the hotel hall.

-At night, up to the middle of the month, it is not higher than + 14-15 °C. And sometimes even less – lovers of walks in the evenings need to dress accordingly.
+At night, up to the middle of the month, it is not higher than +14-15 °C (57.2-59 °F) – on the local seashore.
+And sometimes even less – lovers of walking in the evenings need to dress accordingly.

-In the third decade of March, the air temperature in Cyprus during the day sometimes successfully crosses over +20 °C. But it is not always fixed there and continues the offensive – 2022, for example, turned out to be quite cool in this respect.
-And the thermometers only a couple of times showed anything above +18 °C.
+In the third decade of March, the air temperature in Cyprus during the day sometimes successfully crosses over +20 °C (68 °F).
+But it’s not always stop there and goes up.

-If we consider for several years, then the average daily temperatures in Cyprus at the end of March are encouraging – + 21-22 °C. And if you dig into older meteorological statistics, then they are incredibly good at all – from +23 °C and above.
+If we consider for several years, then the average daily temperatures in Cyprus at the end of March are encouraging: + 21-22 °C (69.8-71.6 °F).
+And if you dig into more older meteorological statistics, they became to look incredibly – from +23 °C (73.4 °F) and above.

 Rainfall and Sunshine